HanifVW/TugasMobile/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+And this repositrories is for documentation for my task on my mobile dev class on my college.

 A few resources to get you started if this is your first Flutter project: